DTU-Nuclear-Energy/Squirrel/Problems/LidDrivenCavity/README.md

 # Nuclear data

-The neutronic parameters (neutron flux, mean neutron generation time, delayed fractions and decay constants for the DNP groups) are provided in the files $kinetic_data.txt$ and Powershape.csv
+The neutronic parameters (neutron flux, mean neutron generation time, delayed fractions and decay constants for the DNP groups) are provided in the files kinetic_data.txt and Powershape.csv

 They are identical to those used in [3]